SixLabors/docs/articles/imagesharp/imageformats.md

 This page is the format map for the library: which built-in formats ship by default, what each one is good at, and where to go next for format-specific guidance.

+## Format, Codec, and Pixel Type

+These terms refer to different parts of the imaging pipeline:

+- A file format is the encoded representation on disk or in a stream, such as JPEG, PNG, WebP, or TIFF.
+- A decoder reads encoded data from a file format and produces an [`Image`](xref:SixLabors.ImageSharp.Image) or [`Image<TPixel>`](xref:SixLabors.ImageSharp.Image`1).
+- An encoder writes an image back to a chosen file format.
+- A pixel type, such as [`Rgba32`](xref:SixLabors.ImageSharp.PixelFormats.Rgba32), describes the in-memory representation used while the image is loaded and processed.
+- Metadata describes information carried alongside the pixels, such as orientation, ICC profiles, frame timing, comments, and format-specific tags.

+Changing the file format is not the same operation as changing the in-memory pixel type.
+Saving an `Image<Rgba32>` as JPEG writes JPEG-encoded data from RGBA pixels; loading a PNG as `Image<L8>` converts decoded image samples into an 8-bit luminance pixel buffer.
+Metadata handling is a separate concern again, controlled by decoder and encoder options.

+## What a Format Decides

+An image file format is not only a filename extension.
+It defines which image information can be represented and how that information is stored.
+The important questions are:

+- Is the encoded pixel data compressed, and is that compression lossy or lossless?
+- Which color models, bit depths, and component precisions can the format represent?
+- Can the format store alpha transparency, and if so is it full alpha or index-based transparency?
+- Can the format store multiple frames, animation timing, blending, and disposal behavior?
+- Which metadata can be represented, such as EXIF, ICC profiles, text chunks, frame metadata, or format-specific tags?
+- Which applications, browsers, operating systems, and asset pipelines need to read the output?

+These questions are why there is no universal "best" image format.
+JPEG, PNG, GIF, WebP, TIFF, and OpenEXR are not interchangeable containers with different extensions; they preserve and discard different parts of the image model.

+## Delivery, Interchange, and Working Formats

+Many format decisions become clearer when you separate the job the file has to do:

+- Delivery formats prioritize compatibility, size, and decode behavior for the consuming client.
+JPEG, PNG, GIF, and WebP are common examples.
+- Interchange formats preserve information for another tool or workflow.
+TIFF, OpenEXR, TGA, BMP, QOI, and Netpbm-style formats can be useful here depending on the pipeline.
+- Working formats are the files you keep before final export.
+They may be larger or richer than the public output because they need to preserve editability, metadata, precision, layers in another application, or a lossless source for later conversions.

+ImageSharp works with raster images.
+Vector artwork, document formats, and application-native design files are outside the built-in codec set, although you can render or import them through other tools before handing raster pixels to ImageSharp.

+## Compression and Re-encoding

+Lossless formats preserve the decoded pixel values exactly, subject to the color and pixel representation chosen by the encoder.
+PNG, QOI, lossless WebP, and many TIFF configurations fall into this category.

+Lossy formats intentionally discard information to reduce file size.
+JPEG and lossy WebP are useful because the loss is often acceptable for photographs, but re-encoding lossy inputs can compound artifacts.
+Converting a JPEG to PNG does not restore detail that the JPEG encoder already removed; it only stores the current decoded pixels losslessly.

+Some formats can be either lossy or lossless depending on encoder settings.
+WebP and TIFF are format families with multiple encoding modes, so the encoder configuration matters as much as the extension.

 ## Built-In Formats

 The source of truth for the built-in format list is [`Configuration`](xref:SixLabors.ImageSharp.Configuration): the default ImageSharp configuration preregisters encoder, decoder, and detector modules for the following public [`IImageFormat`](xref:SixLabors.ImageSharp.Formats.IImageFormat) types: